9 Best Free Online Image Annotation Tools (2026)

 What is the best free image annotation tool online?

 For quick browser-based markup with no signup, Vidocu and Annotely are the fastest options.
-For team feedback and collaboration, Markup.io and Markup Hero are built around shareable links.
+For team feedback and collaboration, Markup.io, Markup Hero, and Zight are built around shareable links.
+For numbered bug-report steps, Monosnap stands out.
 For advanced editing alongside annotation, Photopea and Pixlr offer full image editors free.

 How do I annotate an image online for free?